melkerraad/ScheffleraMonitor/README.md

 # The Schefflera Monitor - by Melker Rååd (mr224tp)

 The Schefflera Monitor is an IoT device suited for monitoring environmental conditions, specifically for plants.
 It measures temperature, air humidity, soil humidity, and lighting conditions.
-The measurements are then compared to ideal and acceptable intervals, gathered from trusted sources (see targets.py).
+It can also easily be extended to include additional sensors or monitor additional plants, as long as the additional sensors can be fitted on the breadboard.
+For multiple devices, connectivity changes are needed.
+The sensor measurements are compared to ideal and acceptable intervals, gathered from trusted sources (see targets.py).
 Based on the results, a LED which is either green (ideal), yellow (acceptable) or red (poor) will light up on the device.
 As I live in a concrete building, the wifi connection can be somewhat unstable throughout the apartment.
 Therefore, the device must keep a stable upload flow to InfluxDB Cloud with retry/backoff so transient network issues won’t crash the system.
 A locally-hosted instance of Grafana then presents the data in a dashboard.
 A poor reading also makes Grafana Unified Alerting dispatch a summary email with the latest values for all sensors and personalized recommendations to improve conditions.
 The hardware is relatively quick to set up, but the software aspects takes some time.
 A rough approximation of the total implementation time would be 5 hours.